0359xiaodong/Demo-GoogleBook-Android/README.md

 # Demo-YouTuBe-Android
 ---
-An android demo about searching and playing youtube videos.
+An android demo about searching and displaying books details using Google book api.
 You can set search condition.
-By default, videos are played on the youtube player that provided by youtube app.
-If not install the Youtube app, the videos will be played on a VideoView.

 ----------